Still34/IDAExtras/README.md

 - IDA Pro: Version 8.4 or higher \*
 - Python: 3.10+ \*

-\*: The plugin has not been tested on lower versions of these dependencies and is not guaranteed to work.
-You may test it at your own risk.
+\* *Tested on versions listed above and higher.
+May work with older versions but compatibility is not guaranteed.*

 ## Installation